Beijing on high alert ahead of October 1 national celebration

 From the night before the parade, the majority of central Beijing will be out of bounds as preparations get underway.

-On the day itself, Beijing's Subway Line 1, which travels east-west through the city and passes Tiananmen Square, will reportedly stop running for the whole day.
+On October 1, Beijing's Subway Line 1, which travels east-west through the city and passes Tiananmen Square, will reportedly stop running for the whole day.

-Beijing's normally-restricted internet has become even more difficult to navigate for users trying to access sites outside China's Great Firewall in the lead-up to October 1.
+Meanwhile, Beijing's normally-restricted internet has become even more difficult to navigate for users trying to access sites outside China's Great Firewall in the lead-up to the anniversary.

-Residents report that VPNs have become cut off one by one, leaving sites like Google, Facebook and Twitter more or less inaccessible.
+Residents report that VPNs have been cut off one by one, leaving sites like Google, Facebook and Twitter more or less inaccessible.